Attack on Titan Finale Review: Why the Most Controversial Anime Ending of 2024 Still Divides Fans

 The Numbers Don't Lie: A Cultural Phenomenon

-• MyAnimeList Domination: The series dethroned Fullmetal Alchemist: Brotherhood to become the highest-rated anime of all time
+• MyAnimeList Domination: AOT dethroned Fullmetal Alchemist: Brotherhood as the highest-rated anime of all time.
+Brotherhood.
+Let that sink in

-• Theatrical Success: Attack on Titan: The Last Attack received a 9.1 IMDb rating when compiled into a theatrical release
+• Theatrical Success: Attack on Titan: The Last Attack pulled a 9.1 on IMDb when it got the theatrical cut treatment

-• Global Recognition: The 86-minute finale was praised as having cinematic quality that rivals major animated films
+• Global Recognition: An 86-minute finale that people were genuinely comparing to feature-length animated films

 MAPPA vs. WIT Studio: The Animation Controversy That Never Ended